tumregels/asciiviewer/README.md

 ### Configuration

-On the first run __asciiviewer__ will create an `.asciiviewer.cfg` config file at `HOME` directory with [this content](./asciiviewer/assets/default.cfg).
+On the first run __asciiviewer__ will create an `.asciiviewer.cfg` config file inside `HOME` directory with [this content](./asciiviewer/assets/default.cfg).
 From this file you can disable sort and splash screen.

 ## Issues

-Any problems or bugs should be reported [here](https://github.com/tumregels/asciiviewer/issues)
+Any problems or bugs should be reported [here](https://github.com/tumregels/asciiviewer/issues).

 ### Known issues